bernd-ulmann/gamma_spectrometer/tiny_spectrometer/README.md

 # Example spectra
 Here are some examples of spectra obtained with the tiny Gamma spectrometer.
 (Please note that these are not energy calibrated and thus only qualitative, not quantitative!)
+These were taken with a NaI scintillator crystal instead of the original Ne102 scintillator which proved to be rather unsuitable for Gamma spectroscopy.
 The first example is the spectrum of an Am241 sample:
 ![Am241Img](Am241_smoothed_W10.jpg)

 The second example was taken from a historic glow-in-the-dark switch and